jwinternheimer/data-blog/content/blog/2022-09-14-churn-research/index.markdown

 It's worth mentioning that this means that customers that were on legacy plans that switched to New Buffer plans at some point will be considered New Buffer customers, and the subscription duration will include the time that they were on a legacy plan.

 The plot below shows the survival curves for New Buffer (blue) and Legacy (red) subscriptions.
-It suggests that churn rates are higher in the first few months for New Buffer subscriptions.
-However, after around 6 months, churn rates appear to be lower for New Buffer subscriptions.
+It suggests that churn rates are slightly higher in the first month for New Buffer subscriptions.
+However, after around 3 months, churn rates appear to be lower for New Buffer subscriptions.

 In the next section we'll look at the effect that annual subscriptions have on these overall survival curves.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

-The median survival time for New Buffer subscriptions is 337 days, compared to 289 for legacy subscriptions.
+The median survival time for New Buffer subscriptions is 386 days, compared to 296 for legacy subscriptions.

 ```r